Chapter 1:

 “I didn’t know he lived down town.”

 “Yeah!
 Cool, right?”
 Katie said, puffing out her chest in a prideful manner, both metaphorically and literally.
-Having noticed that, Nicolaus reflexively averted his gaze, again, appreciating the brief sight of Katie’s pronounce chest.
+Having noticed that, Nicolaus reflexively averted his gaze, appreciating the brief sight of Katie’s pronounce chest.

 “Spike, are you hearing this too?!”
 On the floor lay Katie, clutching her head as the sound grew so intense it became painful!